 Thousands of children and babies in England are currently living in households where drug or alcohol addiction, mental health illness or domestic violence is a prominent issue.
+Is your child at risk?

-The children we are talking about are under the age of five, they do not have a voice and therefore have no choice.
+The children we are talking about are under the age of five.
+They do not have a voice and therefore have no choice.
 Their futures are often irreparably blighted by the toxic environments they are raised in.
 What is considered normal to them is unfathomable to those who have not suffered from a dysfunctional upbringing.

 The Toxic Trio